 Ownership of Interests in Partnerships, Limited Liability Companies and Qualified REIT Subsidiaries.
-In the case of a REIT that is a partner in a partnership (for purposes of this discussion, references to "partnership" include a limited liability company treated as a partnership for U.S. federal income tax purposes, and references to "partnership based on its interest in partnership capital, subject to special rules relating to the 10% asset test described below.
-Also, the REIT will be deemed to be entitled to its proportionate share of the income of that entity.
+In the case of a REIT that is a partner in a partnership (for purposes of this discussion, references to "partnership" include a limited liability company treated as a partnership for U.S. federal income tax purposes, and references to "partner" include a member in such a limited liability company), Treasury Regulations provide that the REIT will be deemed to own its proportionate share of the assets of the partnership based on its interest in partnership capital, subject to special rules relating to the 10% asset test described below.
+Also, the REIT will be deemed to be entitled to its proportionate share of that entity.
 The assets and gross income of the partnership retain the same character in the hands of the REIT for purposes of Section 856 of the Code, including satisfying the gross income tests and the asset tests.
 Thus, our pro rata share of the assets and items of income of our operating partnership, including our operating partnership's share of these items of any partnership or disregarded entity for U.S. federal income tax purposes in which it owns an interest, is treated as our assets and items of income for purposes of applying the requirements described in this discussion, including the gross income and asset tests described below.
-A brief summary of the rules governing the U.S. federal income taxation of partnerships and the Limited Liability Companies."
+A brief summary of the rules governing the U.S. federal income taxation of partnerships is set forth below in "-Tax Aspects of Our Operating Partnership, the Subsidiary Partnerships and the Limited Liability Companies."